 They can also design a guided walking tour of your neighborhood, selecting interesting features to point out (the widest driveway, the best yard, the biggest dog, etc.) and give the tour to guests.

 Still looking for more?
-Check out the Mensa Foundation’s Bright Kids Pinterest board shares resources for bright kids (and their parents).
+Check out the Mensa Foundation’s Bright Kids Pinterest board, which has resources and activity suggestions for bright kids (and their parents).
 Have fun and keep learning!